jason-zetaris/spark-website/developer-tools.md

 ProblemFilters.exclude[DirectMissingMethodProblem]("org.apache.spark.SomeClass.this")
 {% endhighlight %}

-Otherwise, you will have to resolve those incompatibilies before opening or updating your pull request.
+Otherwise, you will have to resolve those incompatibilities before opening or updating your pull request.
 Usually, the problems reported by MiMa are self-explanatory and revolve around missing members (methods or fields) that you will have to add back in order to maintain binary compatibility.